by Todd Walker

 Sharp Skill 1: Make a feather stick for your backyard fire.
 Bracing your knife against your knee with the cutting edge facing away from your body, pull a piece of wood towards your body to curl shavings on the stick.
 You can also place the stick on another wooden surface (anvil) and slice curls using the full length of the blade.

 Sharp Skill 3: Notches add stability when joining and lashing woodcraft items.
 They’re also essential for the hearth board on your bow drill fire set.
+Carving pot hooks is another way to learn knife skills while making functional tools for the backyard fire pit.

 There may not be enough resources to build a debris hut out by the kids swing set, but you can practice tarp and tent set up.

-Common man/woman cover can be an affordable tarp or poncho.
+Shelter options can be an affordable tarp or poncho.
 Start with the resources you have.
 Practice different cover configurations to find out what works for different situations.

 Sticks and Strings (Archery)